 An eco-house requires some understanding and participation from guests and you will receive a simple information sheet on how to care for the solar set-up and water supply.
 The entire property is solar powered and the generator back-up is only used as a last resort.

 The accommodation is on two floors, split-level to coincide with the hillside behind the house.

 Natural warmth and light in the downstairs area make it a very inviting space.
 A nicely designed kitchen area with wooden work surfaces is open plan with a dining area and comfortable living room.
 With the exception of bedrooms (to provide darkness for sleeping), curtains have been deliberately omitted to avoid clashing with the natural mountain style, yet there's no need to worry about privacy here: there are a few other equally individualistic homes dotted around the sierra, but each is well isolated at a distance from the next.

 The ground floor is completed by a double bedroom and a utility room housing the fridge and solar installation.
-From here you can quickly pump enough water into the deposit for a full day's use.

 The first floor of the house has two more bedrooms and a small lounge with a play corner for children.
-Some books, videos and games are provided in the playroom: they're in Spanish, but that doesn't stop them being of interest to some little ones.

 Rustical team stayed at this cottage in June 2016 and found the beds they used as "very comfortable" and the bedding as "soft and lovely".

 It’s a delightfully natural spot and opening the door n summer also allows cool mountain air to circulate through the house.
 Heating, if required, is from the open fireplace and the old-fashioned range in the kitchen, supported by gas heaters.
 If there were central heating, we'd feel totally confident about offering the house for heart-of-winter bookings, but our tendency is to err on the side of caution.